 3. Complete System Restore

 The above-mentioned method may not work if your Windows operating system has some serious issues.
-This will prevent rewinding to the Restore Point with System Restore.
-For this issue, you have to just open Windows 10 in its Safe Mode.
+A serious issue will prevent WIndows from rewinding to the Restore Point with System Restore.
+If this is the case, you will have to start Windows in Safe Mode.

-Safe Mode is a barebones version that operates the system with the bare minimum features needed.
-You will not be able to use any settings, drivers or apps that are complex or problematic.
-The system restore done using this method is an effective one.
+Safe Mode operates the system with the bare minimum features needed.
+You will not be able to use any settings, drivers, or apps that are complex or problematic.

 Open the Advanced startup feature